microsoft/tolerant-php-parser/HowItWorks.md

 we believe a reasonable balance is to limit granularity to a list `ParseContext`.

 ## Open Questions
-This approach, however, makes a few assumptions that we should validate upfront, if possible, in order to minimize potential risk:
+Open Questions:
-* [ ] **Assumption 1:** This approach will work on a wide range of user development environment configurations.
+  * need some examples of large PHP applications to help benchmark?
+We are currently testing against the frameworks in the `validation` folder, and more suggestions welcome.
-* [ ] **Assumption 2:** PHP can be sufficiently optimized to support aforementioned parser performance goals.
+  * what are the most memory-efficient data-structures we could use?
+See Node and Token Notes sections above for our current thoughts on this, but we hope we can do better than that, so ideas are very much welcome.
-* [ ] **Assumption 3:** PHP 7 grammar is a superset of PHP5 grammar.
+  * Can PHP can be sufficiently optimized to support aforementioned parser performance goals?
+Performance shouldn't is pretty okay at the moment, and there's more we could to do optimize that.
+But we are certainly running up against major challenges when it comes to memory.
-* [ ] **Assumption 4:** The PHP grammar described in `php/php-langspec` is complete.
+  * How well does this approach will work on a wide range of user development environment configurations?
   * Anything else?

-Some open Qs:
+Previously open questions:
-  * need some examples of large PHP applications to help benchmark
+* would PHP 5 provide sufficient performance?
+No - the memory management and performance in PHP5 is so behind that of PHP7, that it wouldn't really make sense to support.
+Check out Nikic's blog to get an idea for just how stark the difference is: https://nikic.github.io/2015/05/05/Internal-value-representation-in-PHP-7-part-1.html
-  * would PHP 5 provide sufficient perf?
+* Is the PHP grammar described in `php/php-langspec` complete?
+Complete enough - we've submitted some PRs to improve the spec, but overall we haven't run into any major impediments.
-  * what sort of data structures do we need?
-Ideally we'd throw everything into a struct.
-Anything better?
+* Is the PHP 7 grammar a superset of the PHP5 grammar?
+It's close enough that we can afford to patch the cases where it's not.

 ## Real world validation strategy
 * benchmark against other parsers (investigate any instance of disagreement)